Sizing an option pool correctly is a delicate balancing act that many founders get wrong—a potentially costly mistake.

 ($3 million / $4.5 million)

-In short, whether you create your option pool before or after you raise money could impact how it dilutes everyone’s ownership.
+Whether you create your option pool before or after you raise money could impact how it dilutes everyone’s ownership.

 As the name implies, you create pre-money option pools before an investment.
-Investors often insist on this type of option pool because (surprise, surprise) they’re more investor-friendly.
+Investors often insist on this type of option pool because they’re more investor-friendly.
 When you create an option pool before raising money (and therefore before you issue shares to investors), it only dilutes your shares.

-Don’t rely on benchmarks.
+Don’t rely on benchmarks

-Be realistic about your future hiring needs.
+Be realistic about your future hiring needs

 When building out this hiring plan, keep in mind: